-The suicide of a 69-year-old American husband and father has shocked a gated community in Chon Buri province.
-The man had bled to death after slashing his wrist.
+The suicide of an American husband and father has shocked a gated community in Chon Buri province.
+The man bled to death after slashing his wrist.

-The one-storey house, which is located in the Pong subdistrict of Bang Lamung district in Chon Buri province, was the home of Mr Britland, his wife and their son.
-Mrs Somapon and Mr Britland had been married for over 18 years, police said.
+Located in the Pong subdistrict of Bang Lamung district in Chon Buri province, the single-storey house was the home of Mr Britland, his wife and their son.
+They had been married for over 18 years, police said.

-The inspection of the bathroom and other rooms in the house did not show any signs that a crime might have taken place, police revealed.
-Pol Lt Col Winai questioned Mr Britland’s wife and found out that he had been suffering from a series of illnesses within the last years, including diabetes and a heart disease.
+An inspection of the bathroom and other rooms in the house did not indicate that a crime had been committed.
+Upon questioning, Mr Britland’s wife revealed that, in recent years, her husband had been suffering from a series of illnesses including diabetes and a heart disease.